stimulus-use/stimulus-use/readme.md

 ## Extend or compose

-Stimulus use can be used in two maners: extending or composing
+Stimulus-use can be used in two manners: extending or composing

 **Extending**